 14 Sep Real-time precise microfluidic droplets label-sequencing

-Figures are reproduced from Zamboni et al., Sci.
+Figures and the abstract are reproduced from Zamboni et al., Sci.
 Rep., 2021 under Creative Commons Attribution 4.0 International License.

 Read the original article: Real-time precise microfluidic droplets label-sequencing combined in a velocity detection sensor